 Nutrition is one of the most important factors in maintaining good health for the pets in Alta Loma, Rancho Cucamonga, Upland, Ontario, Claremont, Fontana, and the Inland Empire.
 Proper nutrients are necessary for every organ system in the body to function properly.
-Nutritional deficiencies as well as excesses are a major problem in veterinary medicine.
+Nutritional deficiencies–as well as excesses–are a major problem for today’s pets.

 When we examine your pet, we will evaluate their nutritional status and make specific recommendations regarding proper nutrition for your pet.
-We have a variety of prescription diets for each life stage and medical condition that we may be faced with.
+We have a variety of prescription diets for each life stage and medical condition.

-When we start your pet on a nutrition program, we continue to counsel you on a continuing basis.
-We encourage monthly counseling sessions with our trained nutritional counselors.
+When we start your pet on a nutrition program, we encourage monthly counseling sessions with our trained nutritional counselors.
 They can help your pet achieve their ideal weight and condition.
-In addition, We have a number of aides available for you to help you keep the nutritional goals in the forefront of your mind.
+In addition, We have a number of aides available to help you keep the nutritional goals in the forefront of your mind.

 We recommend Hill’s Prescription Diets.
 They have the most research and quality control behind them.
 Click the Hill’s image below for a $7.00 coupon towards any prescription diet purchase.

 When you bring a pet into your home, you want to ensure that you provide appropriate care in different situations.
-At the Alta Rancho Pet & Bird Hospital, we provide appropriate dermatology treatments for dogs, cats, birds and reptiles.
-Depending on the needs of your pet, veterinarians in an animal hospital provide appropriate tools to address the underlying skin concerns that develop from different situations.
+At the Alta Rancho Pet & Bird Hospital, we provide appropriate dermatology treatments for dogs, cats, birds, pocket pets and reptiles.
+Depending on the needs of your pet, our veterinarians provide appropriate tools to address the underlying skin concerns that develop from different situations.

 Identifying External Parasites

-External parasites that infect and harm the health of pocket pets, dogs, cats or any other animal you bring into your home raise concerns about the long-term health of your pets.
+External parasites that infect and harm the health of pets you bring into your home raise concerns about their long-term health.
 At our clinic, we offer treatments in Rancho Cucamonga that identify common external parasites that cause a reaction on the skin of your pets.
 For example, we identify fleas, ticks, maggots or other parasites that harm pets from the outside.

 Allergy Testing and Treatment